minteapixel/anime-kanban/README.md

 # AnimeKanban
-A web app inspired by Trello - helps the users organize and keep track of the anime they are watching.
+A web app inspired by Trello - helps the users organize and keep track of the anime shows they are watching.

 __A WORK IN PROGRESS__